iNKORE-NET/Assestant/README.md

 - **Automatic**: Automatically bundle assets into your NPM package, no more making one file for each single asset file.

-- **Metadata**: Get the metadata of the asset (e.g. width, height, file name, etc.) without requesting the actual file (coded when bundling).
+- **Metadata**: Get the metadata of the asset (e.g. file name, file length, image width, height, etc.) without requesting the actual file *(these data are written into the code when bundling)*.

 - **Universal**: Use the dist in most bundlers or frameworks (listed below).